New commissioner to oversee cyber security incidents

 She said current laws on cyber security were not up to scratch, as demonstrated by the Optus and Medibank breaches.

-Changes being proposed at the roundtable would include an update to the definition of what is a critical asset, along with steps business could take to prevent breaches.
+Changes being proposed at the roundtable will include an update to the definition of what is a critical asset, along with steps business can take to prevent breaches.

 – AAP